LANG 3089 World Literature in Translation

 Coordinator Chris Andrews Opens in new window

-Description This unit examines representative works of world literature written in languages other than English in order to address a range of literary and cultural issues, including the role of translation in crosscultural communication.
+Description This subject examines representative works of world literature written in languages other than English in order to address a range of literary and cultural issues, including the role of translation in crosscultural communication.

 School Humanities & Comm Arts

 Check your HECS Band contribution amount via the Fees page.

 Successful completion of 60 credit points of study in currently enrolled program.

 On successful completion of this subject, students should be able to:

 - Articulate the key elements and features of a series of important works of world literature;